Skip to content

 The bursary is not subject to income tax or National Insurance contributions.
 This means your bursary is roughly the same as the take home pay of someone earning a salary of £20,600 outside London or £23,500 if you’re in London.

-The bursary is paid in 13 monthly instalments, on the first working day of each month, starting in August.
+The bursary is paid in 13 monthly instalments, on the first working day of each month, starting in August 2025.
+You’ll receive your final payment in August 2026.

 Salary in years two and three